Representation theory of Geigle-Lenzing complete intersections

 The following special cases are known. \begin{itemize} \item Let $d=1$.
-Then $T^{\ca}$ is a tilting bundle on a weighted projective line due to Geigle-Lenzing \cite{GL}, and $A^{\ca}$ is the canonical algebra due to Ringel \cite{Rin} (see Example \ref{canonical example}). \item The case $n=0$ is due to Beilinson \cite{Be} (see Example \ref{Beilinson example}), the case $n\le d+1$ is due to Baer \cite{Ba} (see Theorem \ref{Atilde theorem}), and the case $n=d+2$ is due to Ishii-Ueda \cite{IU}. \item In terms of the Geigle-Lenzing order (see Remark \ref{GL order}), Theorem \ref{tilting} is independently given by Lerner and the second author \cite{IL}. \end{itemize}
+Then $T^{\ca}$ is a tilting bundle on a weighted projective line due to Geigle-Lenzing \cite{GL}, and $A^{\ca}$ is the canonical algebra due to Ringel \cite{Rin} (see Example~\ref{canonical example}). \item The case $n=0$ is due to Beilinson \cite{Be} (see Example~\ref{Beilinson example}), the case $n\le d+1$ is due to Baer \cite{Ba} (see Theorem~\ref{Atilde theorem}), and the case $n=d+2$ is due to Ishii-Ueda \cite{IU}. \item In terms of the Geigle-Lenzing order (see Remark~\ref{GL order}), Theorem~\ref{tilting} is independently given by Lerner and the second author \cite{IL}. \end{itemize}

-We give two different proofs: One is to show directly that $T^{\ca}$ is rigid in Proposition~\ref{vanishing statement}, and that $T^{\ca}$ generates the derived category of $\coh \X$ in Proposition~\ref{generate}.
-The other proof will be given in the next subsection, which is parallel to the proof of Theorem \ref{CM tilting}.
+We give two different proofs of Theorem~\ref{tilting}: One is to show directly that $T^{\ca}$ is rigid in Proposition~\ref{vanishing statement}, and that $T^{\ca}$ generates the derived category of $\coh \X$ in Proposition~\ref{generate}.
+The other proof using semiorthogonal decompositions of $\DDD^{\bo}(\mod^{\L}R)$ will be given in the next section.
+It is parallel to the proof of Theorem~\ref{CM tilting}.

 \begin{proposition} We have $\Ext_{\X}^i(T^{\ca},T^{\ca})=0$ for all $i>0$. \end{proposition}